jaspector

 Requests may be made up to midnight for the next available business day; no same-day inspections.

-Typical inspection sequence: Varies by permit type; the fire process document notes inspections are scheduled under the building permit where applicable and are typically completed within 24 hours.
+Typical sequence: Varies by permit type; the fire process document notes inspections are scheduled under the building permit where applicable and are typically completed within 24 hours.

-Do I need a building permit in unincorporated Washington County, MD?
+01 Do I need a building permit in unincorporated Washington County, MD?

 County permit pages and the homeowner process guide indicate permits are required for normal building construction, alterations, additions, and related work in unincorporated areas, with separate review triggers for stormwater, grading, fire systems, and related site work.
 The stormwater program page says land disturbance over 5,000 square feet requires stormwater management approval and a grading permit.

-How much does a building permit cost in unincorporated Washington County, MD?
+02 How much does a building permit cost in unincorporated Washington County, MD?

+Building permit fees in unincorporated Washington County, MD are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not clearly published in the retrieved county pages..
 Fees are calculated as: Varies by permit type; the retrieved pages confirm separate fees for fire plan review and inspections, but did not publish a full general building permit fee table..
 Plan check fee: Fire process document says sprinkler permits submitted with the building permit are charged the plan review fee; if submitted later, both plan review and initial inspection fees apply..

-How do I apply for a building permit in unincorporated Washington County, MD?
+03 How do I apply for a building permit in unincorporated Washington County, MD?

-1. Determine whether the project needs only a building permit or also separate grading, stormwater, floodplain, fire prevention, driveway, well, septic, or zoning approvals.
+To apply for a building permit in unincorporated Washington County, MD, follow these steps: 1.
+Determine whether the project needs only a building permit or also separate grading, stormwater, floodplain, fire prevention, driveway, well, septic, or zoning approvals.
 2. For homeowner work, start with the county homeowner building permit process guide and assemble the permit application, construction drawings, and any contractor information.
 3. Submit through the county permit office or online permit system.
 4. County staff route the plans for zoning, code, and fire review as applicable.
 The county fire process document says sprinkler permits filed with the building permit route through county review and are scheduled under the building permit when applicable.
 5. Pay the assessed fees and obtain the issued permit.
 6. Schedule inspections as construction progresses.
 The county fire process document says inspections may be scheduled online or by IVR at 240-313-2488, up to midnight for the next available business day, with no same-day inspections.

-How long does it take to get a building permit in unincorporated Washington County, MD?
+04 How long does it take to get a building permit in unincorporated Washington County, MD?

-How do I schedule a building inspection in unincorporated Washington County, MD?
+05 How do I schedule a building inspection in unincorporated Washington County, MD?

-Inspections can be scheduled via: County permit system and IVR, IVR at 240-313-2488.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Washington County, MD via: County permit system and IVR, IVR at 240-313-2488.
 Requests may be made up to midnight for the next available business day; no same-day inspections..